MazinLab/FROST/README.md

 - **Start ADR Cooldown** launches the full automated ramp sequence; button turns red and shows elapsed time while the ramp is running
 - Live log output displayed in the GUI during the ramp
 - Ramp state persisted to `state/.adr_ramp_running` — detects interrupted ramps on restart
+- **Crash recovery:** if the GUI starts and finds a stale ramp lock file (subprocess died), it reads the LS625 current and automatically ramps to 0 A if the magnet is still energized above 0.5 A

 **GL7 Sorption Cooler**
 - **Start GL7 Cooldown** launches the full automated GL7 cooldown sequence (`frost gl7 cooldown`) as a subprocess; button turns red and reads "GL7 Cooldown In-Progress" until the process exits